josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 ## Static SvelteKit vs. Gridsome

 Before we dive into comparisons, it's worth mentioning that SvelteKit and Gridsome aren't exactly the same type of thing.
-SvelteKit is an app framework capable of generating many different kinds of sites and apps, where Gridsome is just a fairly straightforward static site generator.
+SvelteKit is an meta-framework capable of generating many different kinds of sites and apps, where Gridsome is just a fairly straightforward static site generator.

 Still, if we're scoping the discussion to _just_ SvelteKit's static adapter, I think it's a fair, if not exact, comparison.